-At the Grey Eagle target, the best results obtained from the first six holes of the 2013 drill program were within GE-13-05 (HDG's NR 13-16, July 10, 2013), the hole furthest to the SW, confirming the extension to the Grey Eagle mineralized zone in that direction.
-GE-13-05 included an interval of 20 metres averaging 2.84 g/t AuEq2 within 61 metres averaging 1.07 g/t AuEq2 and the hold ended in mineralization.
+In 2013, the best results obtained from the first six holes of the 2013 drill program at the Grey Eagle target were within GE-13-005 (HDG's NR 13-16, July 10, 2013), confirming the extension to the Grey Eagle mineralized zone in the SW direction.
+GE-13-005 included an interval of 20 metres averaging 2.84 g/t $AuEq^2$ within 61 metres averaging 1.07 g/t $AuEq^2$ and the hole ended in mineralization.

-Results from the next series of five holes drilled along the Grey Eagle Trend continued to expand the mineralized zone both to depth and to the southwest.
+Results from the next series of five holes drilled in 2013 along the Grey Eagle Trend continued to expand the mineralized zone both to depth and to the southwest.
 The Grey Eagle Zone starts at the surface in the east and dips at approximately 50 degrees to the northwest.
 Mineralization at Grey Eagle has been drilled over a strike length of 670 metres, including the North, Main and South Zones and the indications are that it is continuing strongly to the southwest.